BramBastiaanse/October-fest-vs-kingsday/README.md

 ## Method and results

-First, introduce and motivate your chosen method, and explain how it contributes to solving the research question/business problem.
-In order to see the magnitude the race weekends have on price, we choose to run a linear regression.
-This way we can take control variables into account and create a predicted price for an Air BnB location based on their specific characteristics.
-These characteristiccs include a.o.; size of the AirBnB, distance to the circuit, reviews, etc.

-Second, summarize your results concisely.
-Make use of subheaders where appropriate.
+In order to solve the our research question, we needed to compare the regression analyses of both cities during race weekends(Barcelona, Spain and Shanghai, China).
+Using a regression analysis, we can view whether the independent variable (race weekend) and controlvariables are significant on the rent of an AirBnB in one of the cities.

 ## Repository overview

-Repository will be enhanced once files are added to the document.
+Our repository contains the following folders:
+- scr
+- gen
+- data

 ## Running instructions
 (Improve once we actually start on this thing)